MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

 ---
 # required metadata

-title: Configure labels for different languages
+title: Configure labels for different languages in Azure Information Protection
 description: You can add support for different languages for the labels that users see on the Information Protection bar, by specifying the languages in the Azure Information Protection policy and importing your translations.
 author: cabailey
 ms.author: cabailey